esciencecenter-digital-skills/lesson-model-coupling/episodes/03-muscle-connect.md

 ## Settings

 Next is the first part of the model, in which the model is initialised.
 Nearly every model needs some settings that define how it behaves (e.g. the size of a timestep or model specific parameters).
 With MUSCLE, we can specify settings for each submodel in a central configuration file, and get those settings from `libmuscle` in the model code.
 This way, we don't have to change our model code every time if we want to try a range of values (for instance, to perform a sensitivity analysis).
-We can use the `libmuscle.Instance.get_setting` function instead to ask the MUSCLE manager for the values.
+We can use the `Instance.get_setting` function instead to ask the MUSCLE manager for the values.
 Putting the values in the configuration file will be covered in the next episode, here we'll look at how to get them from `libmuscle`.

 ```python
     some_variable = instance.get_setting('variable_name', 'variable_type')